Can I transfer my UK pension to Canada?

 Careful financial planning is essential to make your move as smooth as possible - here’s what you need to consider.

-Also, it’s worth setting up a removals fund so you can transport your belongings.
+It’s also worth setting up a removals fund to cover the cost of transporting your belongings.

-When transferring your pension to Canada, you need to be aware of the rules and how to make the most of the complex taxation landscape when you’re dealing with both HMRC and the Canadian tax authorities.
+When transferring your pension to Canada, you must be aware of the rules and how to make the most of the complex taxation landscape when you’re dealing with both HMRC and the Canadian tax authorities.

 Get expert financial advice